Receding Gums vs Healthy Gums: See the Differences with Images

 5. Tooth Sensitivity

-Gum recession and tooth sensitivity almost always go hand in hand.
+Gum recession and tooth sensitivity are two issues that almost always go hand in hand.

-This sensitivity is often described as a sharp, short pain that fades as soon as the stimulus is removed.
+This sensitivity is often felt as a sharp, short pain that fades as soon as the source of irritation is removed.

 Some Commonly Associated Factors